Hall of Fame

 Essentially, the contest rewards those who can select which teams will do the best and worst vs. their seed-based expectations.
 Most contests just ask you to pick winners.
 This contest asks you to pick the biggest relative over- and under-performers.
 If you short sell a #2 seed that loses in the first round to a #15, that could be more profitable than buying a #2 seed that almost gets to the Final 4!

-As an example of the reward for performance vs. seed-based expectations, the winning team in the 2012 tournament was Kentucky.
-The Kentucky unit was priced at G$20, and then generated winnings of G$75, for a net return of G$55.
+As an example of the reward for performance vs. seed-based expectations, the winning team in the 2017 tournament was Villanova, a #1 seed.
+The Villanova unit was priced at G$20, and then generated winnings of G$75, for a net return of G$55.
 That was pretty good.
-But the other teams in the Final Four each did comparably or better.
-Remember that the other Final Four teams included two #2 seeds (Kansas and Ohio State) and a #4 seed (Louisville).
-Even though Louisville was eliminated in the semi-finals, they had the highest net return of any team (G$74), a reward for their significant overachievement of making it to the Final Four as a #4 seed.
-And to get that return of G$74, you only had to invest G$8, making the rate of return even greater.
+But Loyola-Chicago, a #11 seed, was also in the Final Four.
+As an #11 seed, it cost only $G5 and paid out $G157, for a net return of $G152.
+A #11 seed making it to the Final Four represented a greater overachievement than a winning #1 seed.

 It wouldn't be a typical Guru contest if I didn't arm you to the hilt with statistical analysis.
 So I have developed several aids to help you think through your strategy: